Theory of Intrinsic Phonon Thermal Hall Effect in $\alpha$-RuCl$_3$

 where $Z_{\rm el}$ is the unperturbed electronic partition function.
-It is immediately recognized that:
+This can be recognized as:

-where $\Omega_q$ is the ``nuclear Berry curvature'', which quantifies the phase acquired by electronic wavefunctions under adiabatic motion of the atomic nuclei.
-As seen in eq'n~(\ref{eq:Heffph}), the phonon orbital momentum couples to the nuclear Berry curvature analogously to the coupling of electronic orbital momentum with magnetic fields.
+where $\Omega_q$ is the ``nuclear Berry curvature'', which quantifies the geometric phase acquired by electronic wavefunctions under adiabatic motion of the atomic nuclei.
+As seen in Eq.~(\ref{eq:Heffph}), the nuclear Berry curvature couples to the phonon orbital momentum analogously to a magnetic field; its presence has various effects on vibrational dynamics \cite{mead1992geometric, ren2024adiabatic}.
+The full derivation of the above results is given in Supplementary Note 1.
+The relationship between $\mathbb{N}$ and the long-wavelength viscosity tensor is discussed in Supplementary Note 4.

-Various proposed mechanisms for the phonon THE can be understood within this context, including those where the Hall viscosity has an {\it intrinsic} \cite{ye2020phonon,ye2021phonon,zhang2021phonon} and {\it extrinsic} (impurity) \cite{sheng2006theory,guo2021extrinsic} origin.
-It does not account for higher order skew-scattering vertex corrections or topological magnon-phonon crossings, which appear at finite energy.
+It may be noted that various proposed {\it intrinsic} \cite{saito2019berry,ye2020phonon,ye2021phonon,zhang2021phonon} and {\it extrinsic} (impurity) \cite{sheng2006theory,guo2021extrinsic} mechanisms for the phonon THE can be understood within the Hall viscosity context.
+However, the adiabatic approximation does not include higher order skew-scattering vertex corrections or topological magnon-phonon crossings, which appear at finite energy.
 Nonetheless, we show that the adiabatic approximation is sufficient to capture the phenomenology of the phonon THE in \rucl.

-We now focus on {\it intrinsic} contributions to $\mathbb{N}_q$ relevant to \rucl.
-For magnetic insulators, there are two main spin-dependent contributions to the nuclear Berry curvature at lowest order.
-In the case of \rucl, these are associated with spin-phonon couplings between $j_{1/2}$ moments of the form \cite{dhakal2024mn}:
+For magnetic insulators, two distinct spin-dependent {\it intrinsic} contributions to the Hall viscosity arise at lowest order.
+These are associated with spin-phonon couplings of the form \cite{dhakal2024mn}: